siberianfox/g2wiki/Digital-IO.md

 - [Digital IO for Firmware Version 0.98](Digital-IO-0.98)

 ##Overview
 Digital IO on 0.99 currently supports generalized digital inputs and generalized digital outputs.
-0.99 represents a step along the way towards a fully general digital IO system that supports the creation of arbitrary devices and mapping IO to the function in those devices.
-Please expect the functionality to change in future releases, as well as some of the setup parameters.
+0.99 represents a step along the way towards a fully general digital IO system that supports the creation of arbitrary devices and mapping IO to the functions in those devices.
+Please expect IO functionality to change in future releases, as well as some of the setup parameters.

-Currently
+Currently the digital inputs still accept the "old style" Mode parameter - i.e. the input enable and polarity are set by the Mode parameter (mo).
+In the near future 0.99 will be updated to split Mode (mo) and Polarity (po) into separate configuration variables.
+The documentation below has it listed both ways, with appropriate warnings.

 ##Digital Inputs
 ### Reading Digital Inputs